 • Dec.
 2004.
 Another three night safari, before travelling on to Meru.

-The Serengeti National Park covers a large area of Tanzania abutting the Maasai Mara in the North, Lake Victoria along the Western Corridor and down to the Ngorongoro Conservation Area in the South.
+The Serengeti National Park covers a large area of Tanzania abutting the Masai Mara in the North, Lake Victoria along the Western Corridor and down to the Ngorongoro Conservation Area in the South.
 Much of the area is covered in wide expanses of grassland interspersed with rocky kopjes.
 A few trees follow the water courses, being more dense in the Western Corridor.

 Cheetah sitting in the grass below Naabi Hill.